jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **What can be done**:

 *Optional Step - when "Merge method" is "Extrap.
 Data1 and Optimize"* : User can fit "First data set" end of data (high-q range for this set) with one of few funcitons.
-Code will tehn use the fitted parameters to replace the noisy fitted data with the smooth functional dependence.
+Code will then use the fitted parameters to replace the noisy fitted data with the smooth functional dependence.
 This helps with data which are noisy and where regular method of Optimizing overlap does not work too well...

 *Main Step* :User selects the overlapping range of Qs for the data.
 The data are trimmed at these Qs!
 Code has 3 parameters of merging: